A Morphology-Adaptive Random Feature Method for Inverse Source Problem of the Helmholtz Equation: Mathematical results on multi-frequency inverse source problems

-In this section, we define the multi-frequency inverse source problem for the Helmholtz equation, and transform the original differential equations into integral equations by its fundamental solution.
-This framework allows the radiation Sommerfield condition to be used as a hard constraint.
+In this section, we define the multi-frequency inverse source problem for the Helmholtz equation and transform the original differential equations into integral equations by using its fundamental solution.
+This framework allows the Sommerfeld radiation condition to be used as a hard constraint.
 Firstly, we introduce the uniqueness theorem for the multi-frequency inverse source problem.

 Motivated by uniqueness and stability results \cite{eller2009acoustic,bao2010multi,bleistein1977nonuniqueness}, we present a uniqueness result for the multi-frequency inverse source problem under weaker assumptions.
-It extends the classical result of Bao et al. \cite{bao2010multi}, generalizing the geometry of the domain $\Omega$, and reducing the observation data from the full boundary $\Gamma$ to an arbitrarily small open subset $\Gamma_0$. \begin{theorem} Consider the inverse source problem \eqref{helmholtz}.
-Suppose that $S_1$ and $S_2$ be two sources with compact supports $\tau_1, \tau_2 \subset \subset \Omega$.
+It extends the classical result of Bao et al. \cite{bao2010multi}, generalizing the geometry of the domain $\Omega$, and reducing the observation data from the full boundary $\Gamma$ to an arbitrarily small open subset $\Gamma_0$. \begin{theorem} Consider the inverse source problem {corresponding to the Helmholtz equation \eqref{helmholtz}, i.e. determine $S$ using full or partial observations of $u$ on the boundary $\Gamma$}.
+Suppose that $S_1$ and $S_2$ be two sources with compact supports $\tau_1, \tau_2 \ \text{in}\ \Omega$.
 Let $\Gamma_0$ be an open subset of the boundary $\Gamma = \partial\Omega$.
-Suppose that for a set of wave numbers $\{k_j\}_{j=1}^{\infty}$ having an accumulation point.
+Suppose that {equation \eqref{helmholtz} holds} for a set of wave numbers $\{k_j\}_{j=1}^{\infty}$ having an accumulation point {for the source and solution pairs $\{ S_1, u_1(k_j, x)\}$ and $\{ S_2, u_2(k_j, x) \}$}.
 Then $S_1=S_2$ if the corresponding radiating fields $u_1(k_j, \boldsymbol{x})$ and $u_2(k_j, \boldsymbol{x})$ satisfy one of following conditions:

 \end{theorem}